magland/parcelsort/README.md

 # parcelsort

 At a very early stage.
 Kind of like spike sorting, but intentionally overclustering.
 Intended for exploratory research during method development.
-Small channel count only.

 ## Prerequisites

 Install and set up kachery and sortingview.
 Be sure to upgrade to the latest version of sortingview.
+Also, remember to set the `FIGURL_CHANNEL` environment variable.

 ## Installation